DeNic0la/ExamdateCalSync/README.md

 ### Config
 Open the `.env` file and fill in the Values, here are some explanations:
 (write all values without quotes)
-SOURCE_CAL_ID: the Calendar id from the calendar you importet over the URL (ends with @import.calendar.google.com)
+SOURCE_CAL_ID: the Calendar id from the calendar you imported over the URL (ends with @import.calendar.google.com)
 TARGET_CAL_ID: the Calendar id of the Calendar you want the events to end up in
-DO_CAL_LOG: whether or not to show the calendar names and ids in log. i recomend "false"
+DO_CAL_LOG: whether to show the calendar names and ids in log.
+I recommend "false"
 MONTHS_IN_ADVANCE: Moths in advance to sync events for (optional)
 NUMBER_OF_EVENTS_BEFORE_SKIP: the Amount of "Same-Name" entries allowed (optional)
-REQUIRE_CLASSNAME_IN_EVENT: if "true" removes all holidays etc. recomend "false"
+REQUIRE_CLASSNAME_IN_EVENT: if "true" removes all holidays etc. recommend "false"
 REMOVE_CLASSNAME_FROM_EVENT: Removes the Classname from the Eventname
 CLASS_NAME: Your classname, this is a part of the Calendar Title in the Source calendar. example: "BMLT20" (required if `REQUIRE_CLASSNAME_IN_EVENT` or `REMOVE_CLASSNAME_FROM_EVENT` is true )